1954 East Bengal Legislative Assembly election

 Legislative elections were held in East Bengal between 8 and 12 March 1954, the first since Pakistan became an independent country in 1947.
-The opposition United Front led by the Awami League and Krishak Sramik Party won a landslide victory with 223 of the 309 seats.
+The opposition United Front led by the All-Pakistan Awami League and Krishak Sramik Party won a landslide victory with 223 of the 309 seats.
 The Muslim League Chief Minister of East Pakistan Nurul Amin was defeated in his own constituency by Khaleque Nawaz Khan by over 7,000 votes, with all the Muslim League ministers losing their seats.

 Background

-The Bengal Assembly had been elected as part of the provincial elections in British India in 1946.
-Its term was extended several times, with around 34 seats left vacant as by-elections were not held.
+The Bengal Legislative Assembly had been elected as part of the provincial elections in 1946 in British Bengal.
+Following the partition of Bengal, the East Bengal Legislative Assembly was created consisting of all Muslim members and some Hindu members of the former Assembly, alongside members representing Sylhet in the Assam Legislative Assembly (as the region had voted to join Pakistan).
+Due to delays in implementing the constitution of Pakistan, its term was extended several times, with around 34 seats (reserved for Hindus living in East Bengal) left vacant as the Hindu members elected from East Bengal in 1946 had migrated to West Bengal (where they became the members of the West Bengal Legislative Assembly) to escape the communal riots unleashed by the partition and the 1950 East Pakistan riots, with by-elections not held by the Pakistani administration to replace them.

 Electoral system

-The East Bengal Legislative Assembly consisted of 309 seats, of which 228 were reserved for Muslims, 36 for scheduled castes, 12 for women (nine Muslims, one general and two scheduled caste), two for Buddhists and one for Christians.
-There were also 30 general seats.
+Under the Government of India Act of 1935, which was the main law of the Dominion of Pakistan until the constitution of Pakistan came into effect in 1956, the East Bengal Legislative Assembly consisted of 309 seats, of which 228 were reserved for Muslims, 36 for scheduled castes, 12 for women (nine Muslims, one Hindu and two scheduled caste), two for Buddhists and one for Christians.
+There were also 30 'general' seats for Hindus.

 A total of 19,541,563 voters were registered for the elections, of which 9,239,720 were women.
-Of the total voters, 15,159,825 were able to vote in the Muslim seats, 2,303,578 in the scheduled caste seats, 2,095,355 in the general seats, 136,417 in the Buddhist seats and 43,911 for the Christian seat.
+Of the total voters, 15,159,825 were able to vote in the Muslim seats, 2,303,578 in the scheduled caste seats, 2,095,355 in the Hindu seats, 136,417 in the Buddhist seats and 43,911 for the Christian seat.